Vine mealybugs (VMB) can cause severe damage in your vineyard in several ways:

 • Increases sustainability

 We suggest that combining the two biological control options of Cryptolaemus beetles and Anagyrus wasps with Mating Disruption in your vineyard will allow you to decrease your dependence on harsh chemical insecticides and move you towards your sustainable farming goals.
-Associates Insectary has been producing beneficial organisms for 90 years and is using that experience to help meet grape growers’ needs for sustainable solutions to pests problems.
+Associates Insectary has been producing beneficial organisms for more than 90 years and is using that experience to help meet grape growers’ needs for sustainable solutions to pests problems.

 Best Management Practices (BMP) for the